Using venture debt to fund user acquisition

 Many companies have been left with unnecessary debt burden by having taken venture debt loans that cannot be properly used for UA.

 Unless venture debt can be deployed efficiently within the company, it will just be sitting in the bank, earning a fraction of the interest it will be paying away each month, and with needless dilution through equity warrants.
 Some companies look at venture debt as a rainy day fund in case things don’t go to plan - this can be a really sensible approach as if the company is running out of cash then raising debt will be significantly harder, if not impossible.
 Think of it as buying an umbrella as an insurance policy when it’s not raining.

-In the UA world, there are multiple factors affecting whether companies can spend profitably or not - the customer acquisition costs (CAC) are run as dynamic auctions by Google and Facebook, with the costs varying sometimes significantly based on multiple external forces and cannot easily be forecasted.
-Seasonality, competition from other brands for the same audience and changing monetization characteristics affecting LTVs all play into the calculations which must be re-run on a daily basis.
+In the UA world, there are multiple factors affecting whether companies can spend profitably or not.
+The customer acquisition costs (CAC) are run as dynamic auctions by Google and Facebook, with the costs varying significantly based on multiple external forces, and are not easy to forecast.
+Seasonality, competition from other brands for the same audience, and changing monetization characteristics affecting LTVs, all play into the calculations which must be re-run on a daily basis.

 When the opportunity is open to spend on ROI positive UA, analytical marketing teams want to dial up spend right up to the point at which LTV=CAC or in demand economics speak, where Marginal Cost equals Marginal Revenue (MC=MR).
 This is inherently incompatible with a term loan structure that offers little or no flexibility on draw or repayment schedules.

-In short, if user acquisition is the primary motivation to raise venture debt, it can be a bit of blunt instrument and not a great fit for funding UA cycles which can be subject to a bunch of external factors and have very different payment schedules to the debt repayments.
+In short, if user acquisition is the primary motivation to raise venture debt, it is often not a great fit for funding UA cycles, which are subject to external factors and have very different payment schedules to the debt repayments.

 When to use venture debt